Bruce Arena: High school and college

 Arena was born in Brooklyn, New York to Vincent and Adeline Arena, Italian immigrants (from Alicudi, Sicily).
 He grew up in the Long Island town of Franklin Square, New York, where he attended Carey High School.
 His father was a butcher while his mother was a school bus driver.
 Adeline was diagnosed with breast cancer when Bruce Arena was a child and had to undergo a mastectomy.

 While he excelled at several sports, he was too small for American football, so he joined his high school's soccer team as a defender.
 He moved into the goal when the starting goalkeeper was suspended after hitting another school's player during a game.
 While in high school, he also played a single season with local club Hota S.C. of New York City's Cosmopolitan Soccer League.

 After graduation, he began his collegiate athletic career playing both lacrosse and soccer at Nassau Community College, a two-year college near his home.
 Arena was a 1970 and 1971 Honorable Mention All-American lacrosse player and an All-American soccer player.
 He was inducted into the National Junior College Hall of Fame in 2008.
 While at Nassau, he played soccer for head coach Bill Stevenson and goalkeeper coach Shep Messing, a future New York Cosmos goalkeeper.
-At the end of his two years with Nassau, Arena transferred to Cornell University in upstate New York where he was a 1972 Honorable Mention All American and a 1973 Second Team All American in lacrosse.
+At the end of his two years with Nassau, Arena transferred to Cornell University in upstate New York where he was a 1972 Honorable Mention All American, All-Ivy first team selection and a 1973 Second Team All American in lacrosse.
 He did not originally intend to play soccer, but injuries to the school's first and second string goalkeepers led the men's soccer coach, Dan Wood, to recruit Arena into the team as its goalkeeper.
-Arena backstopped the Cornell Big Red soccer team to the 1972 NCAA Soccer Championship Final Four and earned Most Valuable Defensive Player honors for the tournament.
+Arena backstopped the Cornell Big Red soccer team to the 1972 NCAA Soccer Championship Final Four and earned Most Valuable Defensive Player honours for the tournament.